 Inappropriate Material.
 Access to information shall not be restricted or denied solely because of the political, religious or philosophical content of the material.
 Access will be denied for material which is:

-- a.
-Obscene to minors, meaning - material which, taken as a whole, lacks serious literary, artistic, political or scientific value for minors and, - ii. when an average person, applying contemporary community standards, would find that the written material, taken as a whole, appeals to an obsessive interest in sex by minors.
+- 1. Obscene to minors, meaning (i) material which, taken as a whole, lacks serious literary, artistic, political or scientific value for minors and, (ii) when an average person, applying contemporary community standards, would find that the written material, taken as a whole, appeals to an obsessive interest in sex by minors. - 2.
+Libelous, meaning a false and unprivileged statement about a specific individual which tends to harm the individual's reputation. - 3.
+Vulgar, lewd or indecent, meaning material which, taken as a whole, an average person would deem improper for access by or distribution to minors because of sexual connotations or profane language. - 4.
+Display or promotion of unlawful products or services, meaning material which advertises or advocates the use of products or services prohibited by law from being sold or provided to minors.

-- Libelous, meaning a false and unprivileged statement about a specific individual which tends to harm the individual's reputation. - c.
-Vulgar, lewd or indecent, meaning material which, taken as a whole, an average person would deem improper for access by or distribution to minors because of sexual connotations or profane language. - d.
-Display or promotion of unlawful products or services, meaning material which advertises or advocates the use of products or services prohibited by law from being sold or provided to minors. - e.
-Group defamation or hate literature, meaning material which disparages a group or a member of a group on the basis of race, color, sex, national origin, religion, disability, veteran status, sexual orientation, age, or genetic information or advocates illegal conduct or violence or discrimination toward any particular group of people.
-This includes racial and religious epithets, "slurs", insults and abuse. - f.
-Disruptive school operations, meaning material which, on the basis of past experience or based upon specific instances of actual or threatened disruptions relating to the information or material in question, is likely to cause a material and substantial disruption of the proper and orderly operation of school activities or school discipline.
+5. Group defamation or hate literature, meaning material which disparages a group or a member of a group on the basis of race, color, sex, pregnancy, gender, gender expression or identity, national origin, religion, disability, veteran status, sexual orientation, age, or genetic information or advocates illegal conduct or violence or discrimination toward any particular group of people.
+This includes racial and religious epithets, "slurs", insults and abuse.